nim-lang/Nim/doc/manual.rst

 Passing a code block to a template
 ----------------------------------

-You can pass a block of statements as the last argument to a template following the special ``:`` syntax:
+One can pass a block of statements as the last argument to a template following the special ``:`` syntax:

 .. code-block:: nim